secureworks/family-of-client-ids-research/README.md

 ## Abusing Single Sign-On

-Another simple and effective attack path to family refresh tokens is to abuse single sign-on for Azure AD joined devices.
+Another simple and effective method to obtain family refresh tokens is to abuse single sign-on on Azure AD joined devices with Pass-The-PRT attacks.
 The OAuth 2.0 threat model describes a scenario where an attacker might obtain a refresh token through exploiting some mechanism that [automatically authorizes](https://datatracker.ietf.org/doc/html/rfc6819#section-4.4.3.3) client applications without knowledge or intent from the resource owner.
 This is trivially possible on Azure AD joined Windows devices with single sign-on enabled.

-Processes that execute in the context of a logged-in Azure AD user on an Azure AD-joined Windows device can [request a pre-signed cookie from a COM service](https://github.com/leechristensen/RequestAADRefreshToken).
-This cookie can then be used to complete an authorization grant flow for arbitrary client applications, including those in the family.
+Any process that executes in the context of a logged-in Azure AD user on an Azure AD-joined Windows device can [request a pre-signed cookie from a COM service](https://github.com/leechristensen/RequestAADRefreshToken).
+This cookie can then be used to complete an authorization grant flow for arbitrary OAuth applications, including family client apps.
 There are [other](https://dirkjanm.io/abusing-azure-ad-sso-with-the-primary-refresh-token/) [ways](https://o365blog.com/post/prt/) to obtain these signed cookies as well.

 ![sso-abuse](images/sso-cs.png)

 Typically, the disadvantage of abusing SSO is that each time the attacker wants access to some scope that was not authorized to the stolen access token, the attacker must request a new signed cookie (or otherwise complete an authorization grant flow again) to obtain a new access token with the desired scopes.
-In the case of family refresh tokens, even if the attacker only generated a one pre-signed cookie, they can silently exchange the family refresh token multiple times for new access tokens for other family client applications.
+In the case of family refresh tokens, even if the attacker only generates a single pre-signed cookie, they can silently exchange the family refresh token multiple times for new access tokens for other family client applications.

 We have abused single sign-on to authorize FOCI clients during red team engagements.
 It is convenient that we can run tools such as AzureHound to minimize interactive user sign-ins when multiple tokens with the necessary scopes.